javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 If you've just started to read the tutorial and learn JavaScript, maybe the problem hasn't touched you yet, but it's quite common.

-As an example, let's say we have `user` objects that hold the information about our users.
+As an example, let's say we have a `user` object that hold the information about our users.

 Most of our users have addresses in `user.address` property, with the street `user.address.street`, but some did not provide them.